TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-vmsize-availablity-set-validation.md

 We detected that the operation **<!--$OperationName-->operationName<!--/$OperationName-->** on virtual machine **<!--$vmname-->myVirtualMachine<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed because the requested VM size is not available in the current hardware cluster where the Azure Availability Set **<!--$avsetname-->myAvailabiltySet<!--/$avsetname-->** is created.<br>
 <!--/issueDescription-->

 An Azure Availability Set is created on a specific hardware cluster based upon the first VM using it.
 Each subsequent VM added must be compatible with the VM sizes supported in the hardware cluster.
-By having this constraint, high availability is maintained.
+By having this constraint, high availability is maintained.<br>

 We apologize for any inconvenience in not being able to use your desired VM size, but have a couple of options depending on your flexibility with SKU options for the availability set:

 •	If you are not limited to a specific SKU, you can query the available VM sizes for your current availability set and pick a suitable size from the results by using the PowerShell [Get-AzVMSize](https://docs.microsoft.com/powershell/module/az.compute/get-azvmsize) command.
 See [Check for available VM sizes](https://docs.microsoft.com/azure/virtual-machines/windows/tutorial-availability-sets#check-for-available-vm-sizes) where you can run the command directly.

 •	If you are limited to a specific SKU, you must create a new availability set based on the VM that matches your required SKU.
 Afterwards, you may need to deallocate the existing availability set.

+In addition, you can use Azure Availability Zones using VMs grouped in one or more physical locations within an Azure Region.<br>

 ## Resources